Check out my rankings within each division by clicking on the links below.

 The longtime WSOF champion finally made his debut in the UFC, and came up short on a controversial set of scorecards against Raphael Assuncao.
 It's a good bet that better days are ahead.

 Fernandes doesn't consistently go up against the top talent in the world fighting for ONE FC, but that only slightly diminishes the fact he has lost just one fight since 2008.
-He is coming off a split decision over Reece McLaren.
+He is coming off a submission win over Andrew Leone.

 Whatever the reason, Caraway probably hasn't received enough credit over the course of his career.
 A win over undefeated ranked opponent Aljamain Sterling in May, plus a 7-2 record in his last nine, finally has Caraway near the top of his division.